Principal Rhodes' Wild Ride

 By Brenda B. Covert

 1 Principal Rhodes was a gentleman with chronic allergies, a passion for exotic birds, and minimal patience for juvenile delinquents.
 His abhorrence for rule-breakers was widely known.
 Many of his students believed him to be bereft of compassion, an accusation he would acknowledge with a grim smile.
 With an impudent air borne of ignorance, they assured themselves that Principal Rhodes had no life other than the middle school.
-He probably slept in the teachers' lounge over the weekend, wrote articles on the value of phonetics over whole word reading systems, and read from the students' files for entertainment.
+He probably slept in the teachers' lounge over the weekend and read the students' files for entertainment.

 3 Principal Rhodes was an avid balloonist.